punarinta/seo-friendly/README.md

 }
 ```

 `window.snapSaveState` is a callback to save the state of the application at the end of rendering.
 It can be used for Redux or async components.
 In this example, it is repurposed to alter the DOM, this is why I call it a "hack."
-Maybe in future versions of `react-snap`, I will come up with better abstractions or automate this process.
+Maybe in future versions of `seo-friendly`, I will come up with better abstractions or automate this process.

 ### Vue 1.x